Song Ki-seok

 Born at Goheung County, Song attended to Konkuk University.
 He passed to the judicial examination in 1993 and became a judge.
 He gained popularity while working as a judge.

 Song entered to People's Party in the early 2016, and declared to run as MP for West District 1st constituency.
-Despite of a controversy during the primary, Song was officially selected as the candidate.
+Despite a controversy during the primary, Song was officially selected as the candidate.
 He then defeated Song Kap-sok of Democratic Party.
 However, he was involved in a corruption case and lost his membership on 8 February 2018.
 His position was then succeeded by Song Kap-sok, his ex-rival.

 He is currently working as a lawyer.